 A withdrawing student receives a refund of tuition and room charges paid according to the schedule below.

 Any special fee associated with a particular course is non-refundable after the first day of class.

 Withdrawal Refund

 On or before the first day of the term 100% less deposits

-First week of the term 85%
+During the first week of term 85%

-Second week of the term 70%
+During the second week of term 70%

-Third week of the term 50%
+During the third week of term 50%

-Fourth week of the term 25%
+During the fourth week of term 25%

-Fifth week of the term 25%
+During the fifth week of term 25%

-Sixth week of the term 25%
+During the sixth week of term 25%

-After the sixth week of the term None
+After the sixth week of term None

-Board Refund: Prorated on a daily basis through the sixth week of the term.
+Board Refund Prorated on a daily basis through the sixth week of the term.